Deterministic Leader Election Takes $\Theta(D + \log n)$ Bit Rounds: A spreading algorithm

-If none of these actions apply, then $Z_u$ remains unchanged and a $null$ signal is sent.
+If none of these actions apply, then $Z_u^t=Z_u^{t-1}$ and a $null$ signal is sent.
 Otherwise, a signal corresponding to the resulting action is sent.
-We now prove some properties on Algorithm~$\cal S$.
+We now prove some properties on Algorithm~$\cal S$ including Corollary \ref{cor:bound3} which shows that when $R_{1.2}$ is applied, $|x|\le 3$ so that the signal to be sent is within our set of 7 signals.

-\begin{lemma} Whenever a node $u$ carries out a $delete$ operation at round $t$, $u$'s operation at round $t+1$ must be another $delete$ operation or a change operation. \end{lemma}
+\begin{lemma} For all $t$, if a node $u$ carries out a $delete$ operation at round $t$, $u$'s operation at round $t+1$ must be another $delete$ operation or a change operation. \end{lemma}

 \begin{proof} By induction on $t$.
-The delete operation actually carried out at round $t$ on $u$ was made possible by one or more neighbours of $u$ according to rule $1$.
+For $t=1$, it is trivially true since there can be no delete operation at round $1$.
+Suppose $u$ makes a delete at time $t$.
+The delete operation carried out at round $t$ on $u$ was made possible by one or more neighbours of $u$ according to rule $1$.
 Let $v$ be one such neighbour.